-- seeking new ways for existing works (songs and instrumental music) to be exploited, such as in TV programs or by making them available to mobile phone users;
+- seeking new ways for existing works (songs and instrumental music) to be exploited, such as in TV programs, film, advertising or games;

-- finding commissions for new works either for performance or recording;registering the works with the collecting societies, APRA and AMCOS;
+- finding commissions for new works either for performance or recording;

-- producing promotional materials, such as samples CD's;
+- producing promotional materials, such as sample CDs or digital packs;

-- promoting composers and songwriters to (other) performers, record companies, broadcasters and others who use music for commercial purposes;
+- promoting composers and songwriters to (other) performers, record companies, broadcasters, digital music services and others who use music for commercial purposes;

-- licensing the use of musical works, for example, as part of a TV program or as printed music;
+- licensing the use of musical works, for example, to be featured in a film or TV program, advertisement, in an online video, or as printed music;

 - monitoring the use of the musical works in their control and ensuring that proper payment is received for all licensed uses;

-- taking action against anyone using a work without a licence; and
+- protecting the works from demeaning or unauthorised works, and taking action against anyone using a work without a licence; and

 - making royalty payments to their composers and songwriters for the use of their music.